justinmklam/personal-website/content/posts/mech/mech-223-hovercraft.md

 image = "/imgs/hovercraft/905264_10200347234314740_147853883_o-e1458003673110-300x300.jpg"
-summary = "Teams were given 3 weeks to research, conceptualize, test, and refine their hovercrafts to compete in a class-wide battle of speed, cargo capacity, and maneuverability." tagline = "Racing a remote-controlled hovercraft made of cardboard, plastic bags, and pink foam." title = "MECH 223 Hovercraft" type = "mech" draft = false
+summary = "Teams were given 3 weeks to research, conceptualize, test, and refine their hovercrafts to compete in a class-wide battle of speed, cargo capacity, and maneuverability." tagline = "Racing a remote-controlled hovercraft made of cardboard, plastic bags, and pink foam." title = "MECH 223: Hovercraft Competition" type = "mech" draft = false
 +++